 At the top of the page you will see a section that shows "Options":

-The first, "Employee" shows the name of the currently logged in user, i.e. your name.
-The reason that it is shown, will become evident when you approve time entries which provides functionality to allow you to view the timesheet of the employee whose time you are approving, in which case it will show you their name.
+Employee: Shows the name of the currently logged in user, i.e. your name and surname.
+The reason that it is shown, will become evident when you approve time entries which provide the functionality to allow you to view the timesheet of the employee whose time you are approving, in which case it will show you their name.

-The last item is a week selector.
-By default, when you go to the time entry page, you will be shown your timesheet for the current week.
+Week: By default, when you go to the time entry page, you will be shown your timesheet for the current week.
 You can, however, use the hyperlinked date selector to select a different week for which to capture time.
-Use the arrows to move to the previous or next week or click on the link itself to show the week selector.
-You can then use the month and year drop-downs as well as the arrows to select a different week.
+You can also use the Previous or Next week selector.
+You can then use the month and year drop-downs as well.

 Note that the currently selected week is highlighted in yellow (as per the screenshot above).
 To get back to the current week, you can simply click on the Today link, on the calendar.

-As previously mentioned, your timesheet may be pre-populated with items depending on your selection under the time entry options and items you've previously pinned.
+As previously mentioned, your timesheet may be pre-populated with items depending on your selection under the time entry options.
 In some cases however you may need to manually add a project in order for you to book your time to it.